3 Steps to Help You Get Into Your Dream University

 A student from Taiwan shares three things he wishes he'd known earlier in the college search process that can help you get into your dream school.

-As a current international high school senior, I always hoped someone would be able to guide me throughout my college application process.
+As an international high school senior, I always hoped someone would be able to guide me throughout my college application process.
 Unlike many of my classmates who sought help from outside counseling agencies, I’ve mostly relied on myself since the start of my freshman year, navigating the process along with a few of my close friends.
 During my sophomore year, I decided to create a small counseling group with a few of my classmates along with high schoolers from around the world, where we share resources and updates on the college application process.
 I started researching all the schools I planned to apply to and the different application forms required by each one.

 By the end of my junior year, I became the student who was most familiar with the application process in my class; my classmates would constantly come to me for help.
-As admission decisions have recently begun to arrive, it turns out that several of us who didn’t enroll in outside counseling agencies have been admitted to many of our top schools.
+As admission decisions have begun to arrive, it turns out that several of us who didn’t enroll in outside counseling agencies have been admitted to many of our top schools.
 How did we do it?
 Read on to learn three things I wish I had known earlier in the process that will surely help you get into your dream university.

 1. Start researching universities during freshman year

-In the early round of applications, many of my classmates complained that they had no idea how to write the school-specific supplemental essays.
+In the early round of applications, many of my classmates complained that they had no idea how to write school-specific supplemental essays.
 Sometimes when teachers ask students why they’re applying to their chosen schools, the answer is, “I don’t know...I guess I applied to College X because it has a prestigious ranking.”
-But lacking a solid understanding of the school itself as well as why you want to attend that school will most likely mean a rejection from the admission committee.
+But lacking a solid understanding of the school itself as well as a reason why you want to attend that school will most likely mean a rejection from the admission committee.

 Don’t wait until the last minute

 Some of my peers started researching the schools they were applying to just a few days before the application deadline.
-That’s extremely risky, because without a sufficient amount of time devoted to research, colleges will see your lack of real interest and knowledge about their programs and institution.
+That’s extremely risky because, without a sufficient amount of time devoted to research, colleges will see your lack of real interest and knowledge about their programs and institution.
 The best way to ace the process is to start researching some colleges you have in mind as early as possible.
 Start by visiting each school’s undergraduate admissions website.
 If you have no idea what colleges you’d like to delve into, you can use college search engines to help build (then narrow down) your list.

 2. Demonstrate your interest